USA Visa Requirements

-To obtain Secure Flight clearance, the airline must send the passenger's name, date of birth, gender and redress number (if applicable) to TSA at least 72 hours prior to flight departure.
-TSA is a division of DHS and is responsible for the matching process.
+To obtain Secure Flight clearance, the airline must send the passenger's name, date of birth, gender and redress number (if applicable) to the TSA at least 72 hours prior to flight departure.
+The TSA is a division of the US Department of Homeland Security (DHS) and is responsible for the matching process.

 What happens if I fail to provide this information?

 If you have not provided your full name, date of birth and gender, your tickets will not be issued.
 The passport details and destination address for each passenger is also required at the time of booking on qantas.com.
 If you have not provided all of this information, you may be disrupted during check in and you may not be able to board your flight.

 Does Secure Flight replace the Advance Passenger Information System?